 PJM Manual 21: Rules and Procedures for Determination of Generating Capability describes how generators are to be tested.
 PJM's testing requirements are not well designed, permit excessive generator discretion, and do not require adequate winter testing.
+As a result of the introduction of ELCC, winter capability is much more significant in defining the value of capacity that can be sold in the capacity market, especially for thermal resources.
+That fact makes it even more essential that PJM require winter testing and include the results of that testing in the calculation of ELCC values.

-Net Capability Verification Testing data, meant to demonstrate that a unit has the ICAP claimed, are submitted for the summer and winter testing periods.202 These periods run from the start of June until September and the start of December until March.
+Net Capability Verification Testing data, meant to demonstrate that a unit has the ICAP claimed, are submitted for the summer and winter testing periods.208 These periods run from the start of June until September and the start of December until March.
 If a unit is on a planned or maintenance outage for the entire testing period, it is expected to perform an out of period test once the outage ends.
 Out of period tests can be performed from the start of September until December for summer tests and from the start of March until June for winter tests.
-Hydroelectric generators only perform summer tests.203 Wind and solar resources do not perform verification tests to prove capability.204
+Hydroelectric generators only perform summer tests.209 Wind and solar resources do not perform verification tests to prove capability.210

 While data must be submitted for the winter testing period, PJM permits the use of summer test data adjusted for ambient winter conditions in lieu of actual winter test data.
-The MMU recommends that PJM require actual
+The MMU recommends that PJM require actual seasonal tests as part of the Summer/Winter Capability Testing rules and that the ambient conditions under which the tests are performed be defined.

 Results, including failed test results, must be submitted to PJM via eGADS.
-Failing to submit data before the deadline can result in a Data Submission Charge of \$500 per day late.205
+Failing to submit data before the deadline can result in a Data Submission Charge of \$500 per day late.211